MoralisWeb3/docs/docs/07-rpc-nodes/resources/resources-and-faqs.md

 ### 4. What is the maximum size for batch requests?

 The maximum size for batch requests is **20 requests per batch**.
 If you need to send more than 20 requests, you will need to split them into multiple batches.
+For more information on how batching works, see our [Batching RPC Requests](/rpc-nodes/reference/batching-rpc-requests) guide.

 ---